-Benjamin Barker returns to dingy 19th century London under the alias, Sweeney Todd (Johnny Depp), to take revenge on Judge Turpin (Alan Rickman) – the man who falsely imprisoned him oversees 15 years ago to seduce Barker’s wife.
-Through the widow, Mrs. Lovett (Helena Bonham Carter), who lives beneath his old barber shop, Barker soon learns his wife poisoned herself years ago and Turpin has been caring for their daughter, Johanna (Jayne Wisener).
+Benjamin Barker returns to dingy 19th century London under the alias, Sweeney Todd (Johnny Depp), to take revenge on Judge Turpin (Alan Rickman) – the man who falsely imprisoned him 15 years ago and seduced Barker’s wife.
+Through the widow, Mrs. Lovett (Helena Bonham Carter), who lives beneath his old barbershop, Barker soon learns his wife poisoned herself years ago and Turpin has been caring for their daughter, Johanna (Jayne Wisener).

 With no hope of rekindling his once loving and happy life, Todd morphs into a bloodthirsty demon of rage who offers his customers the “closest shave he’s ever given,” slitting their throats and dumping the bodies head first onto the basement floor of Mrs. Lovett’s meat pie bakery.
 “They all deserve to die,” Todd sings as he looks down on London life.

 Todd’s appearance matches his despair.
 Dark rings circle his dead eyes.
 His pale skin is ghostlike as if he died long ago and now haunts London.
 With his silver barber blades in hand, he sings “My arm is now complete again!” almost as an homage to his previous Edward Scissorhands role, though Todd is far more sinister.